-Metadata – Metadata: Your biography would contain information about where you were born, when you were born, who your parents were, and a bunch of other things about you.
-This is what metadata is, the biography of a file, and, just as the amount of information recorded about a person in a biography can vary, the same is true of files and their metadata (credit to Sam).
+Metadata –(data about data).
+Your biography would contain information about where you were born, when you were born, who your parents were, and a bunch of other things about you.
+This is what metadata is, the biography of a file, and, just as the amount of information recorded about a person in a biography can vary, the same is true of files and their metadata (credit to Sam in the comments).

 RAM (Random Access Memory) – Hard drive data is like a book (data) on a bookshelf that can be accessed at anytime, whereas data in RAM is like having the book in your hand (credit to various respondents in this thread).